Advice and tips about using dried sourdough starter flakes, including where to find them, and how to activate them.

 Day 8 - Not as many bubbles today, and I'm wondering if maybe I need to feed Wilbur more.
 Normally on feeding days, you are supposed to add enough to double your starter.
 For example, if you have a cup of starter, you are supposed to add a cup of water and a cup of flour.
 But with these small amounts, I'm not sure I should be doing that - I'm still concerned about overwhelming those little critters - so I add 1 teaspoon of water and one teaspoon of flour.

 Day 9 - Smells like sourdough.
 Not much happening though.

-Day 10 – No activity, so I decide it’s time to feed him again.
-For the first time, I double the amounts, adding one tablespoon of flour and one tablespoon of water.
+Day 10 - No activity, so I decide it's time to feed him again.
+For the first time, I double the amounts, adding one tablespoon each flour and water.